The UK Elects to Stop Bulk Imports of CBD As Strict Rules on Trace Levels of THC Are Enforced

 While this may seem like a setback for the burgeoning UK CBD industry which is estimated to be worth in excess of £1 billion in the near future.
 The Home Office has declared its support and encouragement to the development of a CBD industry in the UK that is safe and legitimate.
 Ensuring that CBD consumers in the UK are protected is imperative in the government’s view and they believe that this is the best course of action to prevent the public consuming any prohibited substances.

-With the impending Novel Food legislation just over a month away from coming into force, this announcement further complicates matter for UK CBD companies.
+With the impending Novel Food legislation just over a month away from coming into force, this announcement further complicates matters for UK CBD shops.
 Especially those who rely on imports from Europe or the United States of America.

 The Novel Food legislation means that all CBD ingestible products will have to be manufactured by a supplier who is Novel Food compliant.
 This is to ensure that standards within the industry are as high as possible and to protect the consumer from ingesting any CBD products that are not formulated in safe conditions using compliant ingredients.

 It is inevitable that both the Novel Food legislation and the new laws surrounding bulk imports will negatively impact many UK CBD companies and the likelihood of brands only having a handful of suppliers to choose from increases.
 The legal costs of obtaining a Novel Food license and a Controlled Drug Licenses are likely to price all but a few suppliers out of the UK’s CBD market.